 Take full responsibility for everything you think.
 You are in control of your thoughts, as you can choose what you want to think, at any moment.
 This will also give you control over what you say.
 Be kind to yourself.
 Think about what you want, how you want your blog to be.
 Say what you want, and how you want it.
 Don’t be hard on yourself by thinking and believing what doesn’t match your wishes and desires.
 It really is up to you!
 Turn your blog into something that pleases you, that you draw energy from, and that makes other people happy.
 Think it, do it, live it, love it, and share it.
 Make your wishes come true!

 As you can imagine, I am really curious what’s on top of your wish list.
-Please do share this in your comment – that would be really cool.
+Please do share this with me by sending me an e-mail at firstname.lastname@example.org – that would be really cool.
 So much so, that I will offer you three suggestions for supportive phrases about your blog wish, in response.
 Is that cool or cool?